Detection of 125.5-day Optical Periodic Modulation of the Neutron Star M51 ULX-8: Introduction

-Understanding the nature of the high luminosities mechanism and the compact objects (neutron stars, NSs or black holes, BHs) are the main purposes of ULXs studies.
-For this X-ray-optical spectral and temporal analysis are very important tools.
-To determine possible optical counterpart(s) of ULXs {\it Chandra} X-ray and {\it HST} optical observations which have high spatial resolution and positional accuracy usually are used.
-The number of detectable optical counterparts are quite limited since they are generally faint in the V-band magnitude (m$_{V}$ $\geq$ 21 mag.) and they are in crowded star fields and star clusters and therefore, the number of ULXs that have unique possible optical counterparts are not exceed 30 \citep{2011ApJ...737...81T,2013ApJS..206...14G}.
+Understanding the nature of the high luminosity mechanism and the compact objects (NSs or black holes, BHs) are the main purposes of ULXs studies.
+For this, X-ray-optical spectral and temporal analysis are very important tools.
+To determine possible optical counterpart(s) of ULXs, {\it Chandra} X-ray and {\it HST} optical observations which have high spatial resolution and positional accuracy usually are used.
+The number of detectable optical counterparts are quite limited since they are generally faint in the V-band (m$_{V}$ $\geq$ 21 mag).
+Moreover, they are located in the fields of crowded and star clusters.
+Therefore, the number of ULXs that have unique possible optical counterparts are not exceed 30 \citep{2011ApJ...737...81T,2013ApJS..206...14G}.